mengde-1997/mengde-1997/cxchen.md

 * Digital Electronic Circuits
 * The Principle of Single Chip Computer and Its Interface
 * Analogue Electronics and Instrumentation
-* Programming and Digital Systems
+* Verilog Programming and Digital Systems
 * Mathematical Modeling

 ## At HKU